Dairy Free. Vegan. Vegetarian.

 400g tin of cooked chickpeas (or green lentils)

-Bag of baby spinach leaves, washed and ready to eat (allow 30g per person)
+Bag of baby spinach leaves, washed and ready to eat (allow 30g per person) or frozen spinach

 Garam massalla, 1 teaspoon.